jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 7. **Optional** Run `Sort-7mmtv.ps1` download cover and create a metadata file for uncensored and amateur JAV videos as listed on 7mmtv.tv.
 There are currently no configurable settings for this script besides the path `7mm-files-path`.
 By default, the video will be moved to a new folder, have a cover image downloaded, and .nfo metadata file created.
 Review additional notes and how to run in the [notes](#sort-7mmtvps1), and in the settings file comments above `7mm-files-path`

 If you are having trouble with any of these steps, review my [script-run demos](#demo), or send me a message in my [discord channel](https://discord.gg/K2Yjevk).

+### Media library setup

+#### Emby/Jellyin

+Set up a `Movies` media library, and select `show advanced settings`.
+Uncheck all settings that try to get movie metadata from the internet.

+#### Running on Plex

+Install the [XBMCnfoMoviesImporter](https://github.com/gboudreau/XBMCnfoMoviesImporter.bundle) plugin on your Plex Media Server.
+Set up a `Movies` media library, and under the `Advanced` settings, set XBMCnfoMoviesImporter as the scanner agent.
+Leave all other settings default.

 ## Notes